RedBrogdon/rebloc/README.md

 ## ViewModelSubscriber

-Also included in this library is a widget called `ViewModelSubscriber`.
+Included in this library is a widget called `ViewModelSubscriber`.
 It looks for an InheritedWidget called `StoreProvider` above it to find a stream of app state objects to subscribe to.
 Then it converts each object that comes through the stream into a view model object and